 - Systemic sclerosis is used to describe a systemic disease characterized by skin induration and thickening accompanied by variable tissue fibrosis and inflammatory infiltration in numerous visceral organs.
 Systemic sclerosis can be diffuse (DcSSc) or limited to the skin and adjacent tissues (limited cutaneous systemic sclerosis [LcSSc]).

-- Patients with LcSSc usually have skin sclerosis restricted to the hands and, to a ...
+- Patients with LcSSc usually have skin sclerosis restricted to the hands and, to a lesser extent, ...